 One should keep in mind, then, that even the most humble co-worker can positively affect your fundraising efforts.
 Please keep this in mind and be sure everyone on staff at your nonprofit organization knows their individual role is important to the successful functioning of the whole.
 It is also helpful if staff members from top to bottom are made aware of your fundraising campaigns and what the development department is doing in that regard (off- and online).

-I enjoyed an article that appeared in The Nonprofit Times recently, written by Michael Wyland, “Joan Kroc and Serendipity in Giving” (October, 2013).
+I enjoyed an article that appeared in Nonprofit Quarterly written by Michael Wyland, “Joan Kroc and Serendipity in Giving” (October, 2013).

 “Sometimes … donors avoid the limelight, such as when [Joan] Kroc refused any acknowledgement for her $15 million gift to Grand Forks, North Dakota, after flooding in 1997 (inspired, the article says, by Kroc’s seeing the mayor on TV wearing jeans two sizes too small).”